BAK2K3/hard-drivers/README.md

 hɑːd ˈdraɪvə | **Noun**
 *A CompTIA A+ certified computer magician, who has an abundance of love and pride for making your dream computer become a reality.*

-Hard Drivers is a customer budget based Custom PC Building company.
+Hard Drivers is a customer budget based Custom PC Building Company.
 Customers can obtain a _“no obligation”_ free specification for a custom build PC based on a budget of their choosing.
-Customers can also choose to include additional service packages to their specification, and request additional peripherals (i.e Monitor, Keyboard, Mouse, etc) to be paired perfectly with their brand new tailor-made computer.
+Customers can also choose to include additional service packages to their specification, and request additional peripherals (i.e Monitor, Keyboard, Mouse, etc) to be paired perfectly with their brand-new tailor-made computer.

 The project is developed primarily using **HTML** and **CSS**, with a small amount of **JavaScript** implemented for additional functionality.